MASH Blood Drive being held Wednesday in Appleton

-APPLETON, Wis.
-(WBAY) - The Community Blood Center is hosting its 32nd MASH Blood Drive.
+The Community Blood Center is hosting its 32nd MASH Blood Drive.

 The drive is Wednesday, June 24, 7 a.m. - 6 p.m.